There’s a certain question that arises the moment you realize you’re a multipotentialite. It goes something like this:

 This is the person who does graphic design part time and teaches yoga part time.
 It’s the lawyer/minister or the therapist/luthier.

-From a self-employment perspective, it’s the lateral freelancer or the person who has multiple, unrelated niche sites or narrow businesses.
+From a self-employment perspective, it’s the lateral freelancer or the person who has multiple, unrelated narrow businesses.

 Unlike the “group hug” approach, your interests remain separate, and instead of getting the variety you require internally (in one project), you get it through pairing together multiple narrow revenue streams.